EduardoZepeda/coffee-bytes-hugo/content/authors/eduardo-zepeda/_index.en.md

 I feel passion towards art cinema, anime and manga.
 A deep affection for videogames lives within my heart, however I've become picky when it comes to choose a new title to play.

-~~I'm a nerd~~ **I'm a fervant reader**, mainly science fiction.
-However I also enjoy reading science essays, blogs, books on technology, business topics and philosophy.
+~~I'm a nerd~~ **I'm a fervant reader**, mainly science fiction, lately I'm a fan of Greg Egan and Ted Chiang.
+Furthermore I also enjoy reading science essays, blogs, books on technology, business topics and philosophy.
 Science is elegant.

 I'm a proud coffee nerd that is keen to find promising places to drink good quality coffee.